Travel guide

 Coverage: coast, resorts, and mountains

-Tip: Download route maps to Negril or the waterfalls before leaving the resort.
-In mountain stretches, the signal plays hide-and-seek, and you'll appreciate having the route offline.
+Tip: Download maps for the route to Negril or the waterfalls before leaving the resort.
+In mountain sections, the signal plays hide-and-seek, and you'll appreciate having the offline route.

 Local operators: Flow and Digicel